-In the Applied Information Technology General course, students develop the capacity to understand and apply ethical and socially responsible principles when collaborating with others and creating, when sharing and using technologies, data, processes, tools and equipment.
-Students consider their own roles and responsibilities as discerning citizens, and learn to detect bias and inaccuracies.
+In the Applied Information Technology ATAR course, students develop the capacity to understand and apply ethical and socially responsible principles when collaborating with others and when creating, sharing and using technologies, data, processes, tools and equipment.
+In the Applied Information Technology ATAR course, students consider their own roles and responsibilities as discerning citizens, and learn to detect bias and inaccuracies.
 Understanding the protection of data, intellectual property and individual privacy in the school environment helps students to be ethical digital citizens.